 As part of establishing and assessing student learning outcomes, in support of continuous program improvement, the program MUST assess the student learning outcomes in Criteria 2.3.1 and 2.3.2, 2.3.3, and when applicable 2.3.4.
-The assessment of student learning outcomes MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+The assessment of student learning outcomes MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.